 Forecast First Alert: Severe storms Monday

-Here’s your Sunday evening forecast for April 27, 2025 from Meteorologist Matt Serwe.
+Here’s your Sunday night forecast for April 27, 2025 from Meteorologist Matt Serwe.

 A Forecast First Alert continues for Monday afternoon and evening.
 Severe storms are possible, and some could have big hail, damaging winds, and tornadoes.

-There are two rounds of storms in the forecast tonight and Monday.
-This first round starts after 2:00 AM in western Minnesota, then moves east near sunrise.
-The morning storms could have strong winds and hail, plus heavy rain during the commute.
+Your Monday could start and end with rain and storms in Minnesota.
+The severe potential is low in the morning, then goes up in the afternoon and evening.

+Storms start overnight, after 2:00 AM, and move toward the metro during the morning commute.
+It could be pouring as you get to work and as the kids are going to school.
+Remember to watch Chief Meteorologist Ken Barlow to see where the storms are all morning.

-When these storms clear out by noon, then we have a much clearer picture of where the second rounds of storms develop.
+When these storms clear out by noon, we will have a much clearer picture of where the second round of storms develops.
 It turns windy, warm, and humid Monday, with highs in the mid to upper 70s.
 Some cities in southern Minnesota could high 80°.

 The Storm Prediction Center continues to have the Twin Cities, southeast Minnesota, and western Wisconsin in a moderate risk (level 4 of 5) for severe weather Monday afternoon and evening.
 Central and western Minnesota, and northwest Wisconsin, are in an enhanced risk (level 3 of 5).